lucastomic/bookingAPI/README.md

 ```
 ### `GET /notAvailableForClose/:boatId?staterooms=:staterooms`
 Get the days when a boat it's in not avaialble for not-shared (close) reservations, given the boat ID.
+The query parameter `staterooms` are the needed staterooms for the reservation.
+The default value is 1.
-A day is not available for a shared resrevation if:
+A day is not available for a close resrevation if:

+- Exists a shared reservation on those days
+- There aren't enough staterooms

 Expects to return a JSON like the following:
 ```